vibansal/longshot2/README.md

 # Introduction

 This repository contains Longshot2 (implemented in python) that implements a two-pass approach to variant calling (both SNVs and short indels) for long reads.
 Longshot2 uses a C++ implementation of the POA algorithm (https://github.com/rvaser/spoa) and the Longshot tool (github.com/pjedge/longshot).
+Longshot2 also allows for runningthe variant calling in parallel resulting in significant speed-up.

 Longshot is a variant calling tool for diploid genomes using long error prone reads such as Pacific Biosciences (PacBio) SMRT and Oxford Nanopore Technologies (ONT) available from https://github.com/pjedge/longshot